I think it's a good idea to look at what worked in the Netherlands.

 It's a grave mistake to think that low quality off road provision "for slow and inexperienced cyclists" is all that is needed, and that "fast cyclists" will always be better off on the road.
 If separate infrastructure is not good enough for a confident adult to use then it's not good enough for kids to ride to school on either.

-The difference between British and Dutch streets are very easy to see.
-It's not actually that expensive to achieve such a transition - it simply takes a consistent policy over years.
+The differences between British and Dutch streets are very easy to see.
+They're actually almost exactly the same as the differences between Dutch streets in the 1970s and now. i.e. British streets now resemble Dutch streets 40 years ago.
+It's not actually all that expensive to achieve such a transition - it simply takes a consistent policy over years.

 Road casualties in the Netherlands have dropped steeply, even as cycling rates have risen.
 Now approximately 720 people per year die on Dutch roads.
 180 of them are cyclists, and 22 of those are children.
 The cycling figures may sound high, but they are in part a reflection of the number of cycle journeys made.
 The Dutch now experience an overall risk which is less than a quarter of that in 1973, and for children it's now a twentieth of that in 1973.
 Dutch cyclists are now the safest in the world.
 Of course, the campaign goes on to reduce the figures.